mlipper/geosupport-docker/README.md

 ## Dockerfile.dist

-Provides `dist` image built from `scratch` which contains only a patched and repackaged version of Geosupport allowing for full control and configuration from an unrelated Dockerfile.
+Provides distribution image built from `scratch` which contains only a patched and repackaged version of Geosupport allowing for full control and configuration from an unrelated Dockerfile.
 E.g., simplified creation of volumes and "data-packed volume containers".

 ```Dockerfile
 FROM some-image:latest